 Starting with simple breathing exercises can be profoundly effective.
 Focusing on your breath helps to anchor you in the present moment, which is a core aspect of mindfulness.
 Mindful eating of simple vegetarian foods, like a piece of fruit, can also be a good practice to cultivate awareness and appreciation of the present.

-Many hospitals and cancer treatment centers offer MBSR programs specifically designed for cancer patients.
-Additionally, there are online platforms and community wellness centers that provide accessible MBSR courses.
+Many hospitals and cancer treatment centres offer MBSR programs specifically designed for cancer patients.
+Additionally, there are online platforms and community wellness centres that provide accessible MBSR courses.
 Consulting with a healthcare provider can also guide you to reputable programs.

 Remember, embracing MBSR is about cultivating a moment-to-moment awareness and acceptance of your experience, offering a gentle yet profound way to support your journey with cancer.